Meet RTI Interns

 Andrew was an environmental modeling intern with RTI's Risk Assessment Program, enhancing the generic environmental model (GEM).
 He manipulated differential equations to create new models and adapting parameters to describe groundwater flow and chemical fate.
 He also created a mercury model for multimedia applications to potentially fully integrate GEM into an EPA model.
 This RTI internship has merged his interests in chemistry, engineering, and mathematics with computer modeling of environmental hazards.
-Growing up on a farm in Caswell County, NC has developed Andrew's passion to protect the environment, inspiring his studies in chemical engineering (concentrating in sustainable engineering, energy, and the environment) with an environmental science minor at NC State University.
+Growing up on a farm in Caswell County, NC, has developed Andrew's passion to protect the environment, inspiring his studies in chemical engineering with an environmental science minor at NC State University.

 Violetta interned with the Global Health Monitoring and Evaluation Team in the International Development Group where she completed a literature review of various HIV/AIDS resource and planning models to develop a new HIV tool.
 She was involved with several global health research and evaluation (R&E) activities utilizing various analytical tools and writing reports.
 This internship has allowed her to learn about R&E on a global scale and the various roles of different partners and organizations.
 Violetta is from Russia, holds a BS in biomedical sciences with Spanish and public health minors from the University of South Florida, and is currently an MS candidate in global health at George Washington University.